 Strength measures a characters ability to exert physical force.
-A character with high Strength can lift heavier objects, carry more gear without being overloaded, break things with brute strength, shove and grapple creatures more effectively, and is more accurate and more effective with melee weapons.
+A character with high Strength can lift heavier objects, carry more gear without being overloaded, break things with brute force, shove and grapple creatures more effectively, and is more accurate and more effective with melee weapons.

-Strength is most important for characters who fight in melee using heavy weapons like longswords and greataxes.
+This is most important for characters who fight in melee using heavy weapons like longswords and greataxes.
 Barbarians, Fighters, and Paladins frequently have high Strength.

 Athletics is the only skill tied to Strength.